 Whether you’re a newbie looking to start a freelance writing career or you’re a part-time freelance writer that’s planning to make freelance writing a full-time job, you’ll find timely and actionable tips that you can implement in this guide.

 So sit back, relax and grab a cup of coffee while I demystify the process in an easy-to-understand format.

 But you might be asking what makes me qualified to teach you this?
 Let me quickly share my story with you.

 About two years ago, I got drowned in a job that almost divorced me from my passion- writing.
 I was working round the clock with little to show for it in terms of value and remuneration.
 Because of this job, my first real blog suffered content drought, so it withered and died.

 I was helpless.
 But the only way out was to quit the job and look for another one which would give me ample time to write.

-So I continued enduring until one faithful day.
-A very close friend of mine, Abdullahi Muhammed, whom I had always shared my frustrating job experience with, told me to quit.
+So I continued enduring until one fateful day.
+A very close friend of mine, whom I had always shared my frustrating job experiences with, told me to quit.

 I got really excited, and I wished I could start right away.
 But there was still something holding me back.
 I knew I had creative writing skills but I had self-doubt.

 Will I make enough money as a freelance writer?
 What if clients don’t like what I write; won’t I get screwed up?
 How will I then cater for my family if I resign and I don’t get regular writing gigs?